rwStarnight/MyAppMovieList/README.md

 1. first try: display pictures and names of movies.

 2. fix errors: the file path was wrong and it took much time to find out the problems.

+3. about UI: make rating stars of movies